| Gaye

 indicated he was wearing a brown jacket, overalls with a green sash and

 a low felt hat.
+Even his

 name was a problem.
 The newspapers called him Ah Tai, then Ai Duck.
 In